vsmid/htmlhammer/README.md

 Parameters:

 - attributesAndProperties - JSON object where key is the name of the element's attribute/property (e.g. id, name, style, onclick, or custom attribute/property etc. ) and value is the new attribute/property value.
+  Difference between defining an attribute or property is that property value must always be a function(important if you are using `customeElement` -> customElement's property which is not a function can only be defined inside `provider`).
 See **reserved attributes** for reserved attributes/properties.
 - children - element or elements to be appended to parent element.
 Can be string, number, another HTMLElement created in a regular way or by **htmlhammer**, function returning one of the previously stated types etc.

 Returns: